Master in Protein Science and Biotechnology

-The MSc degree programme was established to meet the clear needs of academia and industry in the post genomic era.
+The MSc degree programme meets the clear needs of academia and industry in the post genomic era.
 This degree is specifically aimed at giving students in-depth understanding of the structure-function relationship of proteins and the techniques used to produce and characterize them.

-Students who are selected for the degree will undertake 120 study points (equivalent of two years) of studies.
-These studies are designed to maximise hands on individual training in modern state of the art techniques and methodologies while providing a solid groundwork in theoretical aspects of the field.
-Around half of the degree involves integration of students into different research groups, finally cumulating in a 6 month research project.
+Students who are selected for the degree will undertake 120 ECTS study points (equivalent of two years) of studies.
+These studies maximise hands-on individual training in modern state of the art techniques and methodologies while providing a solid groundwork in theoretical aspects of the field.
+Around half of the degree involves integration of students into different research groups, finally cumulating in a 6-month research project.

 The degree is flexible and allows the students to specialize in the aspects of protein science and biotechnology which will most benefit their future career.
 The programme is particularly aimed at people going into research and former students have been very successful in finding PhD positions in Finland and abroad.

 The degree is taught in the highly international Faculty of Biochemistry and Molecular Medicine.
 The faculty brings together expertise in in vitro, in vivo and in silico analysis of protein structure and function and includes national centers for protein biophysical and structural analysis as well as a national Centre of Excellence in Cell Extracellular Matrix Research.

 The degree programme includes, but is not limited to, studies in protein chemistry and production, biocomputing, bioinformatics, protein folding, drug design, systems biology, structural biology and optional courses covering cellular and molecular biology as well as mini-projects and the final 6-month research project.
 All projects are carried out in active, well-funded research groups.